RatulMaharaj/ratulmaharaj.com/src/pages/posts/sharing-is-caring.md

 layout: "@/layouts/BlogPost"
 title: Sharing is caring
 pubDate: 14 May 2023
-description: My thoughts on sharing python code with other users.
+description: My thoughts on sharing Python code with other users.
 tags: ["python", "packaging"]
 author: "Ratul Maharaj"
 ---